Big Time Adolescence

 The film had its world premiere at the Sundance Film Festival on January 28, 2019.
-It was released by Neon on March 13, 2020 to a limited number of theaters and then streaming on Hulu on March 20, 2020.
+It was released by Neon on March 13, 2020, to a limited number of theaters and then streaming on Hulu on March 20, 2020.
 It received positive reviews from critics.

 Plot

 16-year-old Monroe "Mo" Harris is escorted out of class by a police officer.

-When Mo was younger, his older sister Kate dated her classmate Zeke Presanti.
+When Mo was younger, his older sister Kate dated her classmate Isaac "Zeke" Presanti.
 Even after she broke up with him, Zeke and Mo remained close friends, despite their age difference.
 Mo's parents, Reuben and Sherri, allow Mo to continue hanging out with Zeke despite their concern about Zeke's influence.
 Zeke, now 23, works a dead-end job and spends most of his time smoking marijuana and drinking.

-Mo spends his free time with Zeke, his friends, and his girlfriend Holly rather than anyone his own age.
+Mo spends his free time with Zeke, his friends, and Zeke's girlfriend Holly, rather than anyone his own age.
 Zeke helps Mo acquire drinks for a senior party after being invited by fellow sophomore Stacey, and gives Mo some weed to sell there.
 This earns Mo credibility among the seniors at the party.
-Seeing his classmate Sophie there, and they exchange numbers after he strikes up a conversation with her.
+Seeing his classmate Sophie there, they exchange numbers after he strikes up a conversation with her.

 Mo later takes Sophie out on a dinner date for sushi before taking her back to Zeke's place to hang out.
 They drink, and before Sophie leaves, she and Mo kiss.
 This earns him the nickname "Tongue Daddy" from his friends, which Zeke tattoos onto Mo's chest.
 The next night Mo comes home accidentally stoned after being in a hot boxed car with Zeke, right before a family dinner.
 His father realizes this and sees his tattoo, resulting in Mo being grounded and forbidden from hanging out with Zeke.

 Mo continues to supply drugs and alcohol at the parties.
 Though he has doubts about his actions and their risks, Zeke encourages him to and continues to supply him, even quitting his job due to the amount of money Mo makes off of selling.

 Mo begins to ignore Sophie, per Zeke's advice on how to get girls, which makes her mad.
 After realizing his mistake, he tries to explain himself but she refuses to listen and walks out on him.
 Mo gets a call from Holly and he goes over to her place.
 She tells him that she and Zeke have broken up because he was cheating, and she has sex with Mo.
 After the break-up, Zeke spends his night getting drunk and high, and sings in a karaoke bar.